 Stanton finished second in the SL in home runs—despite playing just 53 Double-A games before the Marlins called him up on June 6.
 At the time, his 21 homers led the minors.
 At the end of the season, Baseball America rated Mike as #1 prospect in the Southern League for 2010.

-- On June 8, 2010, Stanton made his Major League debut, going 3 for 5 with two runs scored.
-His father was in attendence to watch the Marlins lose to the Phillies 10-8 at Citizens Bank Park in Philadelphia.
+MLB debut (June 8, 2010): Stanton went 3 for 5 with two runs scored.
+His father was in attendance to watch the Marlins lose to the Phillies 10-8 at Citizens Bank Park in Philadelphia.

 On June 18, 2010, Mike's first MLB home run was a grand slam with a bat he borrowed from teammate Dan Uggla.